• 0Shopping Cart

 The Training:

 Heavy Equipment Training can be completed solely through the use of on-the-job training.
 It can also be completed through a vocational school program.
-Additionally, some nationally-recognized apprenticeship programs teach necessary skills.
+Additionally, some nationally recognized apprenticeship programs teach necessary skills.

 However, because OSHA does not specifically regulate the heavy equipment operator job classification, no certification is needed.